 Fall Harvest Festival

-This annual event features horse-drawn hayrides, pumpkin decorating, live music, cider press, and children's games & activities.
-This year's festival has been cancelled due to the pandemic.
+This annual event features horse-drawn hayrides, pumpkin decorating, live music, cider press, and children's games and activities.
+We hope to bring this event back in fall 2021

 For over 100 years, the Audubon Society has organized the Christmas Bird Count to track long term trends in bird populations across the Americas.
 The BFEC monitors birds right here in Knox County, covering Mt.
 Vernon, Gambier, Apple Valley and Fredericktown.
 Participants count birds at home feeders or in the field along roads and trails.
 Contact the BFEC anytime of year to let us know you'd like to help.
 Email Noelle Jordan at firstname.lastname@example.org or call 740-427-5052.